Delayed Puberty in Indian Girls and Boys: Diagnosis & Treatment

 with a constitutional delay in growth and puberty.”

-Causes of delayed/ late puberty in females and males can also include Diabetes.
+Causes of delayed/ late puberty in females and males can also include diabetes.
 Diabetes is a metabolic disorder in which decreased insulin production causes blood sugar levels to soar up, which is usually the case in Type I diabetes that affects children at a young age.
 Symptoms include excessive urination and thirst, extreme fatigue, frequent hunger, blurred vision, and more.
 If you find your child facing these symptoms, consult with a diabetes specialist to avoid any damage in the future.
 Treatment is based on the type of diabetes the child is diagnosed with but mostly includes changes in diet, exercise, medications, and in some cases, insulin injections.
 Management of diabetes in children must be strictly monitored as it is more complex.
-Deficiency of insulin could also indirectly lead to the suppression of gonadotropin releasing hormone (GnRH), which can lead to delayed puberty.
+Deficiency of insulin could also indirectly lead to the suppression of gonadotropin releasing hormone (GnRH), which can lead to late puberty.

 2. Inflammatory bowel disease:

 Inflammatory bowel disease or IBD occurs when the intestines become inflamed, causing abdominal pain and diarrhoea.
 The causes of IBD are unknown, but evidence suggests that people with a genetic predisposition may be more prone to the disease because of abnormal immune reactions with the intestinal bacteria.
-This is a common cause of delayed puberty in females and males.

 The two types of IBD are:

 Crohn’s disease: Affects any part of the digestive tract and causes chronic diarrhoea and abdominal pain.
 If you think you may be suffering from diarrhoea, our general physicians on MFine would be able to give you advice on how to stop loose motions.

 Ulcerative colitis: Affects only the large intestine and causes bloody diarrhoea and intermittent episodes of abdominal pain.

-Hypothyroidism is also one of the main causes of delayed/ late puberty in males and females.
+Hypothyroidism is also one of the main causes of delayed/late puberty in males and females.
 It occurs when your thyroid gland produces an insufficient amount of thyroid hormones.
 Your thyroid gland is responsible for providing energy and controlling functions like how your digestive system works and your body’s metabolism.
 With a decrease in these hormones, your body’s processes begin to slow down.
 Thus, resulting in slow metabolism.

 Causes of late puberty in females and males can also include Anaemia.
 Anaemia is a condition in which your body lacks red blood cells (RBCs) to carry out oxygen to all parts of the body for daily functions.
 The haemoglobin in RBCs is a protein that enables the process of delivering oxygen to the body.
 When your haemoglobin count is low, there is an inadequate supply of oxygen in the body.
-Take a blood test from the comfort of your home to increase chances for treatment and cure.
+Take a complete blood count test from the comfort of your home to increase chances for treatment and cure.